greganswer/greganswer.github.io/_posts/2023-03-07-ruby-super-annoying-ruby-still-awesome.md

 date: 2023-03-07 21:05:00
 tags: ruby
 title: Ruby super( ) annoying, Ruby still awesome
+excerpt: 'Are you using inheritance in Ruby?
+Be careful when using "super".
+You might encounter some unexpected behaviour.'
 ---

+## TLDR

+- Use `super` when you want to call the parent with all of the current function's arguments
+- Use `super()` when you want to call the parent with none of the current function's arguments
+- Use `super(arg1, arg2)` when you want to call the parent with specific arguments or when none of the current function's arguments are being accepted for some reason

+## Ruby super( ) annoying

 Coding is hard, though some say I make it look easy.
 Here’s a fun Ruby surprise I experienced recently.